Candida auris: History

-Candidozyma auris was first described in 2009 after it was isolated from the ear canal of a 70-year-old Japanese woman at the Tokyo Metropolitan Geriatric Hospital in Japan.
+Candida auris was first described in 2009 after it was isolated from the ear canal of a 70-year-old Japanese woman at the Tokyo Metropolitan Geriatric Hospital in Japan.
 It was isolated based on its ability to grow in the presence of the fungicide micafungin, an echinocandin class fungicide.
 Phenotypic, chemotaxonomic and phylogenetic analyses established C. auris as a new strain of the genus Candida.
+It was transferred to the novel genus Candida in 2024.

 The first three cases of disease-causing C. auris were reported from South Korea in 2011.
 Two isolates had been obtained during a 2009 study, and a third was discovered in a stored sample from 1996.
 All three cases had persistent fungemia, i.e. bloodstream infection, and two of the patients subsequently died due to complications.
 Notably, the isolates initially were misidentified as Candida haemulonii and Rhodotorula glutinis using standard methods, until sequence analysis correctly identified them as C. auris.
 These first cases emphasize the importance of accurate species identification and timely application of the correct antifungal for the effective treatment of candidiasis with C. auris.

 During 2009–2011, 12 C. auris isolates were obtained from patients at two hospitals in Delhi, India.
 The same genotype was found in distinct settings - intensive care, surgical, medical, oncologic, neonatal, and pediatric wards, which were mutually exclusive with respect to health-care personnel.
 Most had persistent candidemia, and a high mortality rate was observed.
 All isolates were of the same clonal strain, however, and were only identified positively by DNA sequence analysis.
 As previously, the strain was misidentified with established diagnostic laboratory tests.
 The Indian researchers wrote in 2013 that C. auris was much more prevalent than published reports indicate, since most diagnostic laboratories do not use sequence-based methods for strain identification.